PARK SOLUTIONS LAB

 Picture

-The purpose of this project was to gather accurate, defensible, science-based information to help inform a Visitor Use Management Plan at Delaware Water Gap National Recreation Area (DEWA).
+The purpose of this project was to gather accurate, defensible, science-based information to help inform a Visitor Use Management Plan at Delaware Water Gap National Recreation Area.
 Approximately 2,000 completed visitor surveys and 100,000 field camera photos were used to assess visitor experiences, use levels, and visitors’ expectations and attitudes towards the park unit and its management.

 Read More